World imports

 empty when no bytes are available for reading at this time.
 The

-will be ready when more bytes are
+pollable given by subscribe will be ready when more bytes are

 available.

-This function fails with a stream-error
+This function fails with a stream-error when the operation

-encounters an error, giving last-operation-failed
+encounters an error, giving last-operation-failed, or when the

-stream is closed, giving closed
+stream is closed, giving closed.

-of 0, it represents a request to
+When the caller gives a len of 0, it represents a request to

 read 0 bytes.
 If the stream is still open, this call should

-succeed and return an empty list, or otherwise fail with closed
+succeed and return an empty list, or otherwise fail with closed.

-, which could represent a list of u8 which
+The len parameter is a u64, which could represent a list of u8 which

 is not possible to allocate in wasm32, or not desirable to allocate as